 The Academic Learning Centers (ALCs), with a sharp focus on student success and student engagement, provide free tutoring, active learning opportunities, and computer assisted instruction, as well as a strong sense of community to all Union County College students who are currently enrolled in credit bearing and/or developmental courses.
-Students are encouraged to take advantage of the ALCs' services whenever they need assistance since there is no restriction regarding the number of times a student may come for academic support.
-There is an Academic Learning Center conveniently located on each campus: in Cranford, on the first floor of the MacKay Library; in Elizabeth, on the third floor of the Lessner Building; and in Plainfield, on the lower level in the library.
+Students are encouraged to take advantage of the ALC's services whenever they need assistance since there is no restriction regarding the number of times a student may come for academic support.
+There is an Academic Learning Center conveniently located on each campus: in Cranford, on the first floor of the MacKay Library; in Elizabeth, on the third floor of the Lessner Building; and in Plainfield, on the main level of the Annex building, in Room 125.

 Tutoring is delivered primarily by peer tutors, recommended by their instructors, who have performed well in their course work and have demonstrated that they can convey their knowledge effectively to fellow students.
 Tutoring support is provided on a walk-in basis for most subjects based on tutor availability; no appointments are required.
 In addition, the ALCs offer online tutoring for selected courses through synchronous live chat and asynchronous environments via Smarthinking.
 Another important component of the ALC's offerings on the Cranford and Elizabeth campuses is the Math Success Center (MSC).
 This is an area devoted to mathematics support where students can find tutoring for all levels of math from developmental math courses through advanced math levels.
-The ALCs also offer workshops throughout each semester to help students enhance their skills; workshop topics include basic mathematics and basic English review for the Accuplacer exams, Canvas LMS basic training for students taking online and/or hybrid courses, and other areas essential to student success.
+Additionally, there is a STEM Success Center/MakerSpace, located on the Cranford campus, which facilitates collaboration among Biology, Chemistry and Engineering students.
+This area is furnished with 3-D printers, anatomical models, microscopes and other materials available.
+Students in the Elizabeth and Plainfield ALC's can use some of the same resources.
+The ALCs also offer workshops throughout each semester to help students enhance their skills; workshop topics include Algebra review for the Accuplacer exam; Canvas LMS training for students taking online and/or hybrid courses, and other areas essential to student success.

-The ALCs have computer labs with access to Windows computers and printers; computer tutors are available to assist students with networked and web-based software used in mathematics, Englishas-a-Second Language, and engineering courses, among others.
-In addition, students can use Microsoft's Office Suite 2013; access Canvas, the College's online course delivery system; and receive help with navigating Owl's Nest, the College's portal, and Web Services.
+The ALCs have computer lab with access to Windows computers and printers; computer tutors are available to assist students with networked and web-based software used in mathematics, Englishas-a-Second Language, and engineering courses, among others.
+In addition, students can use Microsoft's Office Suite 2016; access Canvas, the College's online course delivery system; and receive help with navigating Owl's Nest, the College's portal, and Web Services.